jako24/Friends-TV-Show/README.md

 ## Credits

-All data is collected from the website below https://fangj.github.io/friends/
+All data is collected from this website https://fangj.github.io/friends/